chef Albert Roux

 He has an occasional flutter but his philosophy is “to kiss the money goodbye and if anything comes back then that is good fortune!”

-More than 125,000 people will flock through the gates during the two days of the festival to enjoy a combination of spectacular horseracing, fabulous fashions and an unbeatable atmosphere.
+More than 125,000 people flock through the gates during the two days of the festival to enjoy a combination of spectacular horseracing, fabulous fashions and an unbeatable atmosphere.

 When asked for sartorial tips for racegoers, Albert Roux commented that he loves women who dress well to the races, and loves the hats.
 He also likes “a lady to show a little leg with the skirt resting just above the knee” – said with a sparkle in his eye!